 History of the Company

-As a result, we look for companies that have a long history in the solar industry.
+As a result, we look for companies who have a long history in the solar industry.
 Every item on this list is made by a well-known company that is unlikely to go out of business very soon.

 Underwriters Laboratories has been in existence for more than a century.
 To guarantee that items are safe for public use, UL develops standards and conducts safety tests.